PowerShell/DscResources/PSSARuleSeverities.md

 # DSC Resource Kit PSSA Rule Severities

-These are the rules that must be used for DSC Resources in DSC Resource Kit.
+These are the PS Script Analyzer rules that must be used for DSC resources in DSC Resource Kit.

 In tests and examples the PS Script Analyzer rules may be suppressed on a case-by-case basis (up to the community and the maintainer).

-These rules are also available as a
+These rules are also available as an
 [analyzer rules settings file](DscResource.Template/.vscode/analyzersettings.psd1) in the DscResource.Template, used together with the Visual Studio Code settings file, it detects if any code is not compliant with these rules.